Starting

 We only looked at Avon because we didn’t think Twinsburg was ever going to get approved!
 Then both opened within 7 months of each other!

-North Ridgeville has been really delayed because of the shutdown, but it has 20 years of design in it, a wonderful reward for waiting.
+North Ridgeville was delayed because of the shutdown, but it has 20 years of design in it, a wonderful reward for waiting.

 We quickly realized that we loved the built-in book cases and window seats and they are now in every building.

-Now a beloved tradition, the school bus leads the way for an armada of families, wagons, and bikes.
+A beloved tradition, July 4th parades include our school bus and an armada of families, wagons, and bikes.

-Now a beloved tradition, and originally Will’s idea, we make graduation a big production, complete with Pomp & Circumstance, gowns, and diplomas.
+We make graduation a big production, with Pomp & Circumstance, gowns, and diplomas!

 We are always trying to outdo ourselves with each holiday.
 We found the secret to not scaring the kids is to put our costumes on in front of them, so they see the transformation.